Pashlikson/mantiplex/README.md

 2. then you find the folder, where you want to paste project in\
  then click the right mouse and in created widget click button 'Git Bash Here', this will create a new Git terminal

-3. in terminal you write 'git clone <cloned url from repository>'
+3. in terminal you write 'git clone "cloned url from repository"'

 this actions will install a latest version of our project